SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The safety manager is in charge of facilitating many operational elements of an aviation SMS program, including:

-• Ensuring efficiency of safety communication;
+• Ensuring the efficiency of safety communication;

 • Monitoring that safety receives equal priority to other organizational operations, such as quality management;